mrc-ide/covid-sim/README.md

  * [Interventions description](./docs/intervention-description.md)
  * [R Scripts for Output Visualisation](./docs/inputs-and-outputs.md#r-summary-visualisations)

 Given the entire Imperial College team is working full-time on the COVID-19 response, documentation is currently sparse.
 More documentation and sample files will be added as time permits.
+In the coming few weeks this will include a much more extensive set of input files to model strategies for exiting lockdown.

 ### Relevant papers